Other Student Life

 • Low Deductible – Our standard deductible offer is only $100 when you file a claim, no matter the item.

-• Worldwide Property Coverage – Your belongings, including rented property, can be protected from covered perils anywhere in the world!
+• Worldwide Personal Property Coverage – Your belongings, including rented property, can be protected from covered perils anywhere in the world!
 If you are traveling home from school or studying abroad, GradGuard has got you covered.

 Other Considerations

-Homeowners Insurance
+Homeowners Insurance for Student Housing

 A big downside of using this coverage is that making a claim on the homeowner’s policy may raise premiums.
-Homeowners’ policies often have limits, exclusions, and certain conditions that you can’t rely on to automatically cover you and your belongings while you’re at school.
-You may be better off just replacing that couple thousand dollar laptop out of pocket.
-Or even better, opting for GradGuard!
+Homeowners’ policies often have limits, exclusions, and conditions.
+This can make them unreliable to cover you and your belongings while you’re at school.

-Landlord Protection
+Landlord Protection Student Personal Property

 Another common myth is that renters insurance is too expensive and unnecessary.
-Even though it is an added expense, the benefits outweigh the costs should any disaster occur and your belongings suffer damages that could put you out thousands of dollars to replace on your own.
+Even though it is an added expense, the benefits outweigh the costs should any disaster occur, and your belongings suffer damages that could put you out thousands of dollars to replace on your own.
 Renters insurance is a great way to prevent significant financial loss and encourage students to start thinking responsibly about their belonging and move towards adulthood.